Mind Sweeper: Home

 I also dislike writing about animals being hurt, but I had to underline the extent of Aaron's depravity.
 In a way, it makes it easier to understand when Beth is overjoyed by his death.

-"Mind Sweeper" Q & A How did you become knowledgeable about mining specifics – such as common mining terms and possible causes for mine collapses?
+How did you become knowledgeable about mining specifics – such as common mining terms and possible causes for mine collapses?

 I did a great deal of research.
 I also read available documents in relation to mining accidents, such as MSHA (Mine Safety & Health Administration) reports in order to comprehend the lingo.
 While the Crandall Mine disaster inspired Mind Sweeper, I didn't use their statistics in creating the mine collapse in the story.
 I drew from several resources, inside and outside the United States, to devise my own fictional - yet plausible - disaster.
+In addition, my late father (Bernard "Barney" O'Toole) was a Geophysicist, and his life's work revolved around various types of mining in all parts of the world.
+I learned much from him about the industry.
+Of all my books, dedicating Mind Sweeper to him seemed the most apropos.

-"Mind Sweeper" Q & A Beth falls in love again, despite the hell she's been through.
+Beth falls in love again, despite the hell she's been through.

 At first, I wasn't going to give Beth a romantic interest after her husband died.
 Then as I went along, I realized she needed something to give her hope; something that makes her believe love exists in good form rather than the ugliness she grew accustomed to.